davidilag/FPSC/README.md

 - transcript generation
 - corpus export

 The final result is the **Faroese Parliament Speech Corpus (FPSC)** containing parliamentary speech recordings together with automatically generated transcripts and metadata.
+The corpus can be found here: https://huggingface.co/datasets/davidilag/FPSC

 ---